ositaodunze/msms/README.md

 # Rolling Greens Dispensary

 A web-based dispensary application where customers can browse cannabis products, leave ratings and reviews, and manage their accounts.
-Built with PHP, MySQL, and MAMP/XAMPP, Rolling Greens provides a simple CRUD interface for both products and customer feedback.
+Built with PHP, MySQL, and MAMP, Rolling Greens provides a simple CRUD interface for both products and customer feedback.

 ---